-There is high interest in organic materials management – composting – anaerobic digestion, which is being driven by emerging state regulations for diversion of organics from disposal facilities.
+There is a high interest in organic materials management – composting – anaerobic digestion, which is being driven by emerging state regulations for diversion of organics from disposal facilities.
 SCS Engineers helps communities evaluate their waste streams and the applicability of established and emerging technologies to their specific communities and circumstances.

 The organic fraction of the municipal waste stream, which includes food scraps, yard waste, wood waste, and mixed paper is about 30 to 40 percent by weight.
 Many communities in recent years have been evaluating options for handling organics beyond the traditional approach of just supplying information about the benefits of backyard composting and leaf composting.
 Many state and local governments have begun promulgating policies and regulations that target the recycling of organics.
 This has prompted local solid waste agencies to develop municipal curbside collection programs.
 Once collected, organic waste can be composted or processed in an anaerobic digester.